 Simon Bartels

-PostDoc @ University of Copenhagen
+PostDoc @ Optimization and Statistics, Paul-Sabathier University of Toulouse

 View My GitHub Profile

 I am a postdoctoral researcher in the statistics and optimization group at the Paul Sabatier university in Toulouse, France, advised by Juan Cortes, François Bachoc and Pierre Neuvial.
+Contact: firstname dot lastname at univ-tlse3.fr

 Research Interests